 - 1. Kaiako in each centre will work out consistent approaches and strategies to use when guiding the behaviour of tamariki.
 From time to time this may include individual plans for specific tamariki. - 2.
-Kaiako find ways for children to be clear about the limits and boundaries of acceptable behaviour in this setting - 3.
+Tamariki are made aware of the limits and boundaries of acceptable behaviour in this setting. - 3.
 Kaiako help tamariki to recognise, articulate, and understand their emotions and the emotions of other people, as well as the effects their actions have on other people. - 4.
 Kaiako use conflict between tamariki as an opportunity for further learning.
-In dealing with conflict kaiako will act in ways which - Make sense to the tamariki - Give the tamariki a chance to modify their behaviour - Are respectful of the tamariki - Are aimed at developing self-regulation in the tamariki - Encourage tamariki to take responsibility for their actions - 5.
-When faced with ongoing challenging behaviour kaiako will consider whether the organisation of the environment and the experiences offered to tamariki contribute to the problems, and how these might be changed - 6.
-Kaiako model respectful interactions at all times in the centre - 7.
-Any kaiako who witnesses colleagues undertaking inappropriate practices with tamariki (including inflicting verbal or physical punishment, isolating tamariki, labelling tamariki with derogatory words, or shaming them) must report this immediately to the head teacher or director. - 8.
-Where there has been ongoing behaviour detrimental to the wellbeing of a tamaiti or other people, kaiako will work with whānau to develop approaches and strategies to help the tamaiti develop more appropriate behaviour and responses.
+In dealing with conflict kaiako will act in ways which - Make sense to the tamariki - Give the tamariki a chance to modify their behaviour - Are respectful of the tamariki - Are aimed at developing self-regulation in the tamariki - Encourage tamariki to take responsibility for their actions. - 5.
+When faced with ongoing challenging behaviour Kaiako will consider whether the organisation of the environment and the experiences offered to tamariki contribute to the problems, and how these might be changed. - 6.
+Kaiako model respectful interactions at all times in the centre. - 7.
+Any Kaiako who witnesses colleagues undertaking inappropriate practices with tamariki (including inflicting verbal or physical punishment, isolating tamariki, labelling tamariki with derogatory words, or shaming them) must report this immediately to the head teacher or manager. - 8.
+Where there has been ongoing behaviour detrimental to the wellbeing of a tamaiti or other people, Kaiako will work with whānau to develop approaches and strategies to help the tamaiti develop more appropriate behaviour and responses.
 With parent agreement other agencies may be contacted for support.
 See the flowchart.